greenplum-db/gpdb/gpdb-doc/markdown/security-guide/Authenticate.md

 max_prepared_transactions=100
 ```

-**Note:** Note: Raising the values of these parameters may cause Greenplum Database to request more shared memory.
+**Note:** Raising the values of these parameters may cause Greenplum Database to request more shared memory.
 To mitigate this effect, consider decreasing other memory-related parameters such as `gp_cached_segworkers_threshold`.

 To change the number of allowed connections: